Low back pain: Education

 There is strong evidence that education may improve low back pain, with a 2.5 hour educational session more effective than usual care for helping people return to work in the short- and long-term.
 This was more effective for people with acute rather than chronic back pain.
+The benefit of training for preventing back pain in people who work manually with materials is not clear, however moderate quality evidence does not show a role in preventing back pain.

 Prognosis

 Overall, the outcome for acute low back pain is positive.
 Pain and disability usually improve a great deal in the first six weeks, with complete recovery reported by 40 to 90%.
 In those who still have symptoms after six weeks, improvement is generally slower with only small gains up to one year.
 At one year, pain and disability levels are low to minimal in most people.
 Distress, previous low back pain, and job satisfaction are predictors of long-term outcome after an episode of acute pain.
 Certain psychological problems such as depression, or unhappiness due to loss of employment may prolong the episode of low back pain.
 Following a first episode of back pain, recurrences occur in more than half of people.

 For persistent low back pain, the short-term outcome is also positive, with improvement in the first six weeks but very little improvement after that.
 At one year, those with chronic low back pain usually continue to have moderate pain and disability.
 People at higher risk of long-term disability include those with poor coping skills or with fear of activity (2.5 times more likely to have poor outcomes at one year), those with a poor ability to cope with pain, functional impairments, poor general health, or a significant psychiatric or psychological component to the pain (Waddell's signs).

-Prognosis may be influenced by expectations, with those having positive expectations of recovery related to higher likelihood of returning to work and overall outcomes.
+Prognosis may be influenced by expectations, with those having positive expectations of recovery related to higher likelihood of returning to work and better recovery outcomes.